Noble House (miniseries): Differences from the novel

 Many of the subplots from the novel were left out of the miniseries to simplify the plot.
 A significant story arc involving KGB espionage in Hong Kong was deleted as the mini-series aired near the close of the Cold War.
 A further story line involving visiting UK Members of Parliament was removed, as was another involving a former prisoner of war, which provided a link to Clavell's novel King Rat.
 In the miniseries, Tip Tok-Toh was changed from a mysterious, unofficial contact of the Bank of China to a good friend of Dunross who often appeared at parties.

-Several subplots involving Dunross' family were removed.
+The romance between Dunross and Tcholok is not present in the book, and several of the book's subplots involving Dunross's family were removed from the miniseries.
 In the novel, Dunross is married and his wife, eldest daughter, sister, and two brothers-in-law (his wife's brother and his sister's husband) are involved in significant subplots while his youngest daughter, son and a cousin also appear in minor roles.
 In the mini-series, Dunross is a widower and no family members are mentioned.

 The bank run depicted in the mini-series was significantly smaller in scope and significance than that depicted in the novel.
 Finally, in the novel, Struan's is bailed out by the fictional First Central Bank of New York.
 Although First Central and its vice-president, Dave Murtagh, a significant character in the novel, are mentioned in the mini-series, they play no role in bailing out the Noble House.
 The Bank of China assumes this role in return for Dunross arranging the release of captured Chinese police mole, Brian Kwok.

-The romance between Dunross and Tcholok is not present in the book, as Dunross was a much older man in the novel than the one portrayed by Brosnan.